gmc-code/PC-microbit-micropython/docs/breadboards/Motor_with_transistor.rst

 .. admonition:: Tasks

     #.
 Modify the pulse_on code so it has twice as many steps.
 Modify the pulse_off code so each step is half as long.
+    #.
+Modify the start and stop values to between 200 and 350 with a step size of 10.
+Further modify the start and stop values so that the blades spin slowly enough to count them.

     .. dropdown::
         :icon: codescan